Code-Institute-Submissions/inline-6-overnight/README.md

 o click on a link on the navbar so that I can access the admin area through the frontend without the need to open the /admin URL and enter my superuser login details

-o use Heroku as a cloud-hosting solution so that the website can be used accessed by any user that is connected to the Internet
+o use Heroku as a cloud-hosting solution so that the website can be used/accessed by any user that is connected to the Internet

-o create an AWS S3 Bucket and an IAM user so that I can store the website's static and media files
+o install Cloudinary so that I can use it as the the image-hosting service to upload the images used on the website and to store all static assets

 o create a sitemap.xml file so that I can list the website’s important page URLs and make sure that search engines can crawl/navigate through them